Nähanleitung Jacke Kora

 Cutting:

-Cut the pattern pieces from your outer fabric.
+Cut out the pattern pieces from your outer fabric.
 Lay the fabric right side up.
 Place the selvedges parallel to the center so that you can place the back piece on the fold.
-The pattern pieces should all lie face up.
-Always align the thread arrow in the same direction on all pieces and parallel to the selvedge of the fabric.
-Transfer all clips from the pattern through a 3mm long incision with scissors or chalk and mark the ends of the darts, note that bust darts must be used from larger sizes 44.
-Clip the seam allowance in the fabric fold because this is always a center.
-Markings define positions of dart ends, pocket positions, and much more.
+The pattern pieces should all be laid with the writing facing up.
+Always align the grain arrow on all pieces in the same direction and parallel to the selvedge of the fabric.
+Transfer all notches from the pattern by making a 3mm long slit with scissors or chalk and mark the ends of the darts.
+Note that bust darts are required from size 44 upwards.
+Notch the seam allowance on the fold, as this is always the center.
+Markings define the positions of dart ends, pocket positions, and much more.
 Transfer these either with chalk or pins.

 • 2x front part opposite